-We have entered into a license agreement with each of Ikaria and BioLine.
-In the future, we may enter into additional licensing and/or co-promotion agreements with strategic partners for the commercialization of our product candidates in the United States and other countries.
+We have entered into license agreements with Ikaria and BioLine pursuant to which we obtained rights to our product candidates.
+In the future, we may enter into additional licensing agreements for new product candidates or strategic or co-promotion agreements with partners for the development and/or commercialization of product candidates in the United States or other countries.

 Following consummation of this offering, we expect to incur additional costs associated with operating as a public company.
-Unless and until we generate sufficient revenue to be profitable, we will seek to fund our operations primarily through public or private equity or debt financings or other means, which may include strategic partnerships with third parties in the United States or abroad in certain or all of our programs.
+Unless and until we generate sufficient revenue to be profitable, we will seek to fund our operations primarily through public or private equity or debt financings or other means, which may include strategic partnerships with third parties in the United States or other countries with respect to certain or all of our programs.
 Other additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed could have a material adverse effect on our business, results of operations, financial condition, cash flows and future prospects.